Search within:

 UPMIFA replaced the Uniform Management of Institutional Funds Act (UMIFA) which was approved by the National Conference of Commissioners on Uniform State Laws in 1972.
 UMIFA provided guidance and authority to charitable organizations within its scope concerning the management and investment of funds held by those organizations.
 The changes UMIFA made to the law permitted charitable organizations to use modern investment techniques such as total-return investing and to determine endowment fund spending based on spending rates rather than on determinations of “income” and “principal.”

 Recognizing that prudence norms have evolved since the drafting of UMIFA, the new Act provided modern articulations of the prudence standards for the management and investment of charitable funds and for endowment spending.
-Specifically, as it relates to spending, UPMIFA modernizes the rules governing expenditures from endowment funds, both to provide stricter guidelines on spending from endowment funds and to give institutions the ability to cope more easily with fluctuations in the value of the endowment.
+Specifically, as it relates to spending, UPMIFA modernized the rules governing expenditures from endowment funds, both to provide stricter guidelines on spending from endowment funds and to give institutions the ability to cope more easily with fluctuations in the value of the endowment.

 Ohio UPMIFA